hamees-sayed/fourier/README.md

 ## Prerequisites:
-Have redis installed and running:
+Have redis installed and running: (In Terminal one)
 1. `$ sudo apt update`
 2. `$ sudo apt-get install redis-server`
 3. `$ sudo service redis-server start`

 > Refer to [docs](https://redis.io/docs/latest/operate/oss_and_stack/install/) if you have any problem running redis.

+### Setup Celery Workers:
+Open another terminal and run:
+1. `$ ./worker.sh`

+---

 ## Start App directly:
+Open a third terminal and run:
 1. `./run.sh`
 ---
 OR RUN CLIENT AND SERVER INDIVIDUALLY 👇